vinbero/vinbero/README.md

 ## History
 It is initially started as a hobby project by Byeonggon Lee at Jul, 2016.
-There have been many architectural changes for two years.
+There have been many architectural changes.

 ## License
 MPL-2.0